brendanoc21/notes-app/README.md

 # Notes App
-Notes app in Kotlin for Software Development Tools module
+Notes app in Kotlin for Software Development Tools module This project has the ability to:

-- Ability to add notes to array list through command line menu
+- Add notes to array list through command line menu, containing title, category, contents, priority and archived status
+- Delete notes from array list
-- Ability to delete notes and set archived status
+- Listing notes by all, active or archived

-- Functionality for listing all notes
+- Modify notes by updating, archiving or deleting them
+- Search notes by title, category adn priority
-- Functionality for listing notes that are active, archived -- Submenu for selecting between three aforementioned options
+- Count notes by priority, category or active status -- Several submenus for selecting between three options in each category and between archived/active

 - Persistence through XML or JSON with saving and loading